-Mathematics for Chemists
+Solution Mathematics for Chemists

-SCHOOL NATURAL S CIENCES NATURAL SCIENCES
+SCHOOL NATURAL SCIENCES

 ACADEMIC UNIT CHEMISTRY

 LEVEL OF STUDIES UNDERGRA DUATE

 COURSE CODE MA101 SEMESTER 1 st

-COURSE TITLE МАТНЕМАТ ICS FOR CHEMI STS
+COURSE TITLE MATHEMAT TCS FOR CHEMI STS

-INDEPENDE if credits are awarded for separate components exercises, etc. If the credits are awarded for th nound, and a nound, more and a nound in the ECTS CREDITS
+INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits TEACHING HOURS PER WEEK ECTS CREDITS

-Lectures 4 5
+4 5

-Seminars 1
+1

 Laboratory work 1

 Add rows if necessary.
-The organisation of teach g methods used are ibed in detail at (d).
+The organisation of teachi ng and the teachin descr g methods used are ibed in detail at (d).

 COURSE TYPE General back ground

 general background, special background, specialised general knowledge, skills development

-PREREQUISITE COURSES: There are no prerequisite courses.
-However, the students should already have a satisfactory knowledge of algebra, derivatives and integrals.
+PREREQUISITE COURSES: SES: There are no prerequisite courses.
+However, the stude already have a satisfactory knowledge of algebra, derivintegrals. he students should bra, derivatives and

-LANGUAGE OF INSTRUCTION and EXAMINATIONS:
+LANGUAGE OF INSTRUCTION and EXAMINATIONS: I Greek.

 IS THE COURSE OFFERED TO ERASMUS STUDENTS NO

-COURSE WEBSITE (URL) https://eclas s.upatras.gr/cour ses/CHEM2042/ '
+COURSE WEBSITE (URL) https://eclass s.upatras.gr/cour ses/CHEM2042/